-Rebecca Abbott, Director of Abbott Witness Services, is a social work practitioner who specialises in preparing and supporting people to appear and give evidence in court.
+Rebecca Abbott, Director of Abbott Witness Services, is a social work practitioner who specialises in preparing and supporting people as they navigate the legal system.

-After graduating in 1993 from UniSA with a Bachelor of Social Work Degree she began working as a counsellor and support group facilitator with victims of crime and their families at Victim Support Service.
+After graduating in 1993 from UniSA with a Bachelor of Social Work Degree she began working as a counsellor and support group facilitator with victims of crime and their families at Victim Support Service (SA).

 In 2000 Rebecca moved to the Witness Assistance Service at the Office of the Director of Public Prosecutions where she later became Manager of the service.
 Over many years she provided information and support on a daily basis to witnesses, victims of crime and their families who were involved in criminal prosecution matters.
-During this time she recognised the importance of timely information about the system and the value of personalised pretrial preparation and court support for people.
+During this time she recognised the importance of timely information about the system and the value of a personalised support service for people.

 Rebecca continued to further develop her interest in trauma, loss and grief and undertook post graduate study at Flinders University.
 She was awarded a Graduate Certificate in Loss, Grief and Trauma Counselling (2003) and a Masters of Social Work (2011).